GrenManSK/mdown/README.md

 `--cwd` - change current working directory

+`--stat` - will add txt file which contains status information

 ---

 - If you get message that about lock file is present and you believe you don't have already program started use `--force-delete` option to force it to delete lock file